Vaesea/Stev-s-Limbo/README.md

 Your Average FNF Pro (Made VS Stev and all the stuff from VS Stev that's used in this mod)

+Maevings (Opposition.
+Hostility is VERY inspired by Opposition, it accidentally copies like 2 of the patterns, oops.
+That will be changed next demo!)

 https://gamebanana.com/tools/ 13458 (Chromatic Abberation Effect)

 https://gamebanana.com/tuts/ 17332 (Wavy Background)